code-423n4/2022-02-aave-lens/README.md

 ## Things to Look Out For

+Note: The `SecretCodeFollowModule` and `mock` contracts are out of scope.

 Documentation, including an overview, setup guide, specification and walthrough can be found [here.](https://docs.lens.dev/docs) The readme is copied over in this readme as well for convenience!

 The full repository is located [here.](https://github.com/aave/lens-protocol)